 John Nelson earned the Bachelor of Music from Wheaton College in 1963, receiving awards in both piano and composition.
 He was a teaching fellow at The Juilliard School, where in 1965 he was awarded the Master of Music and in 1967 the postgraduate Diploma in Conducting.
 He received the Irving Berlin award in conducting at Juilliard and joined the orchestral conducting faculty in 1968, remaining on the faculty until 1972.
 In 1978 and 1979 he was awarded honorary degrees from Anderson College, DePauw University, Butler University, and MacMurray College.
 Mr. Nelson's brilliance and his diverse talents were recognized very early in his career, and his leadership has been sought by a variety of musical organizations.
 From 1968 to 1973 he was director of the Aspen Choral Institute, and from 1965 to 1975 he was music director of the Pro Arte Chorale and Orchestra.
 He conducted the 1967 New York Mozart Festival and in 1968 directed the Juilliard Opera Theatre.

-From 1966 to 1974, he served the Greenwich Philharmonia in New York City as music director.
+From 1966 to 1974, he served the Greenwich Philharmonia in Connecticut as music director.
 He conducted the New York City Opera from 1973 to 1975, as well as the Santa Fe Opera in 1973 and the Geneva Grand Theatre in 1974.
 He has been a conductor of the Metropolitan Opera since 1974, and has completed several seasons as music director of the Caramoor Festival in Katonah, New York.
 He is currently music director of the Opera Theatre of St. Louis, and has served as adviser to the Louisville and Nashville symphony orchestras.

 Among the prominent North American orchestras that Mr. Nelson has conducted are the New York Philharmonic and the orchestras of Chicago, Philadelphia, Boston, Pittsburgh, Washington, Atlanta, Detroit, Baltimore, Dallas, Houston, Montreal, and Vancouver.
 He has enjoyed particularly long associations with the San Francisco Symphony, the Cincinnati Symphony, the Nouvel Orchestre Philharmonique of Paris, the Orchestre National de Lyon, and the Orchestra of St. Lukes in New York.